 “At least you don’t accuse me of being a Communist,” Dyson responded.
 “For the record, I am not a tool of the CIA nor have they pressured me, but there’s no reason for you to believe me.”
-Later, Assange informed me, they became friends.
-However, when Assange was in trouble last year Dyson wrote a piece on the Salon website arguing that even unpleasant characters need to be defended.
+Perhaps Dyson remembered the incident.
+When Assange was in trouble last year she wrote a piece on the Salon website arguing that even unpleasant characters need to be defended.

 On another question, however, Assange was at the opposite end of the cypherpunks spectrum from Tim May.
-At no stage did Assange show sympathy for the anarcho-capitalism of the cypherpunks mainstream which, as he explained to me, he regarded as “naive” about “the state tendencies of corporatism”.
+At no stage did Assange show sympathy for the anarcho-capitalism of the cypherpunks mainstream.
 In October 1996, a prominent cypherpunk, Duncan Frissell, claimed that in the previous fiscal year the American government had seized more tax than any government in history.
 Assange pointed out that, as the US was the world’s largest economy and that its GDP had grown in the previous year, this was a ridiculous statement designed to be deceptive.
 In October 2001, Declan McCullagh expressed “surprise” when a “critique of laissez-faire capitalism” appeared on the cypherpunks list “of all places”.
 Assange replied:

 Assange was, then, an absolutist crypto-anarchist but one who leant decidedly to the Left.
 Mainstream cypherpunks did not defend trade unions or speak negatively of “rampant capitalists” and positively of “human rights activists”.
 He was an electronic but not an economic libertarian.